entropy-jam/kalitraf-current/diagnostics_suite/TESTING_SUITE.md

-# WebSocket Testing Suite
+# WebSocket & HTTP Testing Suite

-This directory contains tools and scripts for testing WebSocket connections in the CHP Traffic Monitor project.
+This directory contains tools and scripts for testing WebSocket connections and HTTP-based scraping in the CHP Traffic Monitor project.

 ## 📁 Files